Posted Saturday, 20-Jun-2015

 Looking for a great way to bond with your Dad this Father’s Day?
 Here are 7 board game that are simple to explain and take less than an hour to play.

 Is your father a fisherman?
 Does he always have a story to tell about the one that got away?
-Whether he’s a casual hobbyist or he goes deep sea fishing out in the Atlantic, If Wishes Were Fishes just might be the game for him.
-This game is all about catching the most valuable fish and selling them to the market for the best price.
-Just think, a way for the two of you to bond over one of his hobbies without the seasickness and fish smell.
+If Wishes Were Fishes just might be the game for him.

-The cooperative part will require the two of you to work together since only other players will be able to see your cards.
-Finally, Hanabi is a great conversation starter if you have fond memories of your father taking you to see fireworks as a child, this game might be a great way to reflect on those memories.
+Hanabi is a great conversation starter if you have fond memories of your father taking you to see fireworks as a child.
+This game could be a great way to reflect on those memories.

-Archaelogy: The Card Game will appeal to the adventurer in your dad, especially if he’s an Indiana Jones fan.
-Explore ancient Egypt with the hopes of discovering treasuring as players piece together torn parchments, broken pots and ancient artifacts.
-The game doesn’t stop there though as the trade aspect of the game will appeal to the business savvy dad.
+Archaelogy: The New Expedition will appeal to the adventurer in your dad, especially if he’s an Indiana Jones fan.
+Explore ancient Egypt with the hopes of discovering treasure.
+Piece together torn parchments, broken pots and ancient artifacts.

 Published by BoardGamePrices.com

 Kingdomino jumps on the roll & write party, Burgle Bros 2 slides into the vault, and some really exciting Kickstarter Projects in this week’s Board Game News Brief.

 A new look at Diablo-inspired Sanctum; Root gets a Digital announcement, and what’s hot on Kickstarter this week in the Board Game News Brief.